rohjk/SimpleOAuth/README.md

 # Simple OAuth
 An Android Library used to Sign in Google, Facebook.

-A library designed to use Oauth 2.0 easy to implement.
+A library designed to use Oauth 2.0 easily

 Simple OAuth Login!